omise/omise-php/README.md

-# Omise PHP Client
+# Omise PHP Library

 `omise-php` is a PHP library designed specifically to connect with the Opn Payments API.

 ## Security Warning

-**Please do NOT use Omise PHP client versions less than 2.12.0, as they are outdated and have security vulnerabilities.**
+**Please do NOT use Omise PHP library versions less than 2.12.0, as they are outdated and have security vulnerabilities.**

 ## Requirements